-If your like any IT professional today, you're primarily concerned about security.
+If you are like any IT professional today, you're concerned about security.
 Mac OS X has it's own Terminal utility called nettop that monitors incoming/outgoing network connections.
 This might remind you about Windows "netstat" utility.

 If you ever notice your network interface card taking in our out unusual amounts of traffic for no reason, fire up nettop immediately.
 It will give you a complete breakdown of every network connection and live send/receive packets, packet sizes, and total data transferred.